Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 Supplementary CO₂ should be used during periods of sunny weather, but not in cloudy weather or at night.

-It can be extracted from burners using oils or natural gas.
+CO₂ can be extracted from burners using fuel oil or natural gas.
 In such cases, care must be paid to avoid the presence in the greenhouse of toxic gases – whether for plants (SO2, ethylene etc.) or humans (carbon monoxide).
+CO2 generators that use combustion can also provide heating for the greenhouse, making them efficient for large-scale operations.

 The most common method of CO2 enrichment for greenhouse applications is the combustion of fossil fuel.
 And the most used fuel for CO2 enrichment is natural gas.